lyncasterc/programming-notes/books/the-pragmatic-programmer/notes.md

 	- state the input range, boundaries, what the code will and will not do
 	- write this in a comment or a test
 - **use assertions, crash a program early**
+	- don't try to catch everything especially if you can't fix what caused the error.
 ## Topic 25 - assertive programming
 - **“Whenever you find yourself thinking “but of course that could never happen,” add code to check it”
 # 5
 ## Topic 28 - decoupling
 - **Tell, Don't Ask**